solidsnack/arx/docs/index.rst

     to be generated that deletes the temporary directory only on success, only on failure, always (the default) or never.

+  ``--shared``
+    Causes the temporary directory to be identified by a hash of the ARX archive, instead of by date and time.
+Different runs of the same archive will share the same directory.
+Note that this implies shared state and every disadvantage thereof.

   ``-b <size>``
     Please see the documentation for this option, shared with `shdat`, below.